 Expect the following before, during, and after the surgery:

-In most cases, your doctor may discourage you from taking blood thinners such as anticoagulants and antiplatelets.4 These may interfere with surgery.
+- Taking blood thinners, such as anticoagulants and antiplatelets.4 These may interfere with surgery.

-Avoid strenuous activity, such as contact sport or swimming, at least 2 weeks before the surgery.
+- Strenuous activity, such as contact sport or swimming, at least two weeks before the surgery.

-On the day of surgery, set up reliable transportation to and from the facility.
+Set up reliable transportation to and from the facility on the day of surgery.
 The effects of anesthesia continue after surgery, which makes driving unsafe.

-If possible, your surgeon will attach the eye muscles to the ball implant.
-This will enable movement of the prosthesis (artificial eye).
+- Attaching extraocular muscles.
+Your surgeon will attach your extraocular muscles to the orbital implants if possible.
+This will enable the movement of the prosthesis (artificial eye).
 Using orbital implants also provides a more natural appearance.

-Your surgeon will check your eye before you’re discharged from the hospital to ensure everything is okay.
+Your surgeon will check your eye before being discharged to ensure everything is okay.
 They’ll change your dressing and show you how to do it at home.
-They will also direct you to keep the bandage dry and your eye covered for at least 2 days post-surgery.
+They will also direct you to keep the bandage dry and your eye covered for at least two days post-surgery.

-Your doctor will prescribe pain killers (Tylenol), antibiotics, and/or steroids to ease discomfort and prevent infection.
+During the healing process, your doctor will prescribe painkillers (Tylenol), antibiotics, and/or steroids to ease discomfort and prevent infection.
 They’ll also provide you with post-operative care instructions.

-Prepare for a follow-up visit a week after surgery.
+Prepare for a follow-up appointment a week after surgery.
 During this time, your surgeon will examine your eyes to monitor healing.

 Most enucleation patients recover within 2 to 8 weeks.

-An ocularist is a medical professional who makes and fits ocular prosthetics (artificial eyes).
-They ensure the artificial eye resembles your other eye.5
+An ocularist is a medical professional who makes and fits ocular prostheses (artificial eyes).
+They’ll ensure the artificial eye resembles your other eye.5

 Side effects and complications of enucleation include:6